vmware/terraform-provider-nsxt/website/docs/r/dhcp_relay_profile.html.markdown

 # nsxt_dhcp_relay_profile

-Provides a resource to configure a DHCP relay profile on NSX-T manager The profile can be used in a DHCP relay service, and later consumed by a router link port.
+This resource can be used to configure a NSX DHCP relay profile on the NSX manager.
+A DHCP relay profile is a type of template that can be used to define a remote DHCP server where DHCP packets can be relayed for DHCP requests of machines attached to NSX logical topologies.
+The DHCP relay profile can be used in a DHCP relay service and later consumed by a router link port.

 ## Example Usage